michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Content is data

-Substance considers content as data, which makes them accessible to computers and allows new ways of processing them.
+Substance considers **content as data**, which makes them accessible to computers and allows new ways of processing them.
 Documents can not only be viewed, they can be queried, just like a database.

 You can try out how this works using the Substance Console: